 We start with most of the moon being blasted by an unknown creature.
 This creature seems to be a tentacle-legged yellow alien with a head similar to that of a lollipop and a big smile on his face.
 The creature also warns that he will destroy the earth in a year like he destroyed the moon, yet gives humankind a single chance of survival.

-He will become the teacher of a class filled with marginalized students, and as he teaches them many life lessons, they must attempt to kill him.
-The students decide to call him “Koro-Sensei” using the combination of Kanjis that translates to “Teacher” and “Unkillable,” mainly because he’s capable of moving faster than the speed of sound, and he is virtually indestructible.
+The students decide to call him “Koro-Sensei,” using the combination of Kanjis that translates to “Teacher” and “Unkillable,” mainly because he’s capable of moving faster than the speed of sound and is virtually indestructible.

 9. Chainsaw Man by Tatsuki Fujimoto

 There are two approaches you can take when it comes to Chainsaw Man.
 You either wait for the anime’s second season, which is likely not to adapt the whole series right away, or you can both enjoy the manga and wait for the anime adaptation.
-Just so you know, I did the latter, and I have zero regrets!

 Chainsaw Man is a peculiar series that shares some similarities to Devilman Crybaby.
 The central premise of the title focuses on the idea of devils and a world that was attacked by the Gun Devil, which managed to kill over a million people worldwide in an attack that lasted less than 5 minutes.